matthewvowels1/Shapley_Forest/README.md

 tunable_params_logreg = ['penalty', 'dual', 'tol', 'C', 'fit_intercept', 'solver', 'max_iter']
 ```

 If you specify a hyperparameter that cannot be trained, an error will be flagged and it will be ignored.
+Be mindful about
+overlap between train, test, and validation data when using e.g. k-fold/loo_cv options.
+It may be a good idea to undertake
+hyperparameter tuning on a completely separate test dataset, rather than risk contamiation.

 ## 6. Training the tuned model and running Shapley stuff